 What can you add to the list?
 Here are a few of the issues that we think will be useful:

 - Planning module

 If you select an off-the-shelf product, it’s enough to compare a list of product features and your list of requirements.
 When you cooperate with a software vendor in order to build a custom product, you should discuss the development of each module not to blow up the budget.

-One more thing that matters is a choice between a cloud and on-premise base.
+One more thing that matters is a choice between a cloud and an on-premise base.
 If you google this issue, you will see that a lot of people advice could-based variants.
-They seem to be super magic solutions that can be cost and time efficient.
+They seem to be super magic solutions that can be cost and time-efficient.
 Are they so good?
 Let’s consider the most significant issues here: